OchePrince/Electronic_gadget/README.md

   ![orderstatus overview](https://github.com/OchePrince/Electronic_gadget/blob/main/orderstatus%20overview.png)

--**Key Findings**: 67% of the total orders were completed while 33% of the Total orders were cancelled.
+- **Key Findings**: 67% of the total orders were completed while 33% of the Total orders were cancelled.

 #### Revenue Impact of Cancellation and Completed Orders
 - **SQL CODE**: